Pythagoras: Numerology

-Modern scholars debate whether these numerological teachings were developed by Pythagoras himself or by the later Pythagorean philosopher Philolaus of Croton.
+Modern scholars typically ascribe these discoveries to the later Pythagorean philosopher Philolaus of Croton (c.
+470 BC), whose extant fragments are the earliest texts to describe the numerological and musical theories that were later ascribed to Pythagoras.
 In his landmark study Lore and Science in Ancient Pythagoreanism, Walter Burkert argues that Pythagoras was a charismatic political and religious teacher, but that the number philosophy attributed to him was really an innovation by Philolaus.
 According to Burkert, Pythagoras never dealt with numbers at all, let alone made any noteworthy contribution to mathematics.
 Burkert argues that the only mathematics the Pythagoreans ever actually engaged in was simple, proofless arithmetic, but that these arithmetic discoveries did contribute significantly to the beginnings of mathematics.
+For the later Pythagoreans, Pythagoras was credited with devising the tetractys, the triangular figure of four rows which add up to the "perfect" number, ten.
+The Pythagoreans regarded the tetractys as a symbol of utmost mystical importance.
+Iamblichus, in his Life of Pythagoras, states that the tetractys was "so admirable, and so divinised by those who understood [it]," that Pythagoras's students would swear oaths by it.

+This shouldn't be confused with a simplified version known today as "Pythagorean numerology", involving a variant of an isopsephic technique known – among other names – as pythmenes 'roots' or 'base numbers', by means of which the base values of letters in a word were mathematically reduced by addition or division, in order to obtain a single value from one to nine for the whole name or word.